PauloSankovic/retro-ai/RESEARCH.md

  `info (dict)` &rarr; data for additional or debugging purposes; the data is not visible to the agent

 **PROS:**
+- decent documentation and stack-overflow support (for `gym` in general)
 - bunch of `Atari`, `Sega`, `NEC` & `Nintendo` games
 - multiplayer environments
 - replay files